gitlabhq/gitlabhq/doc/user/group/clusters/index.md

 - The Staging cluster will be used for the `deploy to staging` job.
 - The Production cluster will be used for the `deploy to production` job.

+## Security of Runners

+For important information about securely configuring GitLab Runners, see [Security of Runners](../../project/clusters/index.md#security-of-gitlab-runners) documentation for project-level clusters.

 <!-- ## Troubleshooting

 Include any troubleshooting steps that you can foresee.
 If you know beforehand what issues